pleabargain/EnglishHelpsYourCareer/phrases.md

 - We had a falling out,  we are no longer friends.

+# in the long run
+- In the long run, this will be a good choice.

 # I just met him.
 He's not my friend, he's just an acquaintance.